How Much Does an Outdoor Fireplace Cost in 2025?

 • Local requirements should be verified, and necessary building permits should be secured before installation.

-When evaluating fireplace options, compare both upfront and long-term costs, including maintenance, repair expenses, and fuel or utility costs.
+When evaluating fireplace options, compare both up front and long-term costs, including maintenance, repair expenses, and fuel or utility costs.

 DIY vs. Hiring a Fireplace Installation Professional